thegameworden/ProceduralDungeonGenerator/README.md

 ## Procedural-Dungeon-Map-Generator
 Working on a Procedural Dungeon Generator, that will eventually be turned into a game in the future.
-As of now, working on using the 2D design.

 Changes and add-ons (Now/Future):
 * Seeds to be able to recreate the same environments while maintaining randomness
-* Group hallways and rooms together
-* Research possible ways of optimizing memory use Adding personal desgin to art assets
+* Adding personal desgin to art assets
+* Adding in spawn location
+* Develop assets for hallways, doors, rooms, and walls that are properly oriented for a user to be able traverse a generated dungeon

 ## Screenshots